PratikDhanave/elm-spa-example/README.md

 # Getting started

-If you don't already have `elm` and `elm-live`:
+If you don't already have `create-elm-app`:

-> npm install -g elm elm-live
+> npm install -g create-elm-app

 Then, to build everything:

-> elm-live --output=elm.js src/Main.elm --pushstate --open --debug
+> elm-app build

-(Leave off the `--debug` if you don't want the time-traveling debugger.)
+See more information in the [User Guide](https://github.com/halfzebra/create-elm-app/blob/master/template/README.md) for Create Elm App.